danhyrjak/flex-webchat-example-plugin/README.md

 4. add styling for action types

-5. enable file/image upload --> [see docs](https://www.twilio.com/docs/flex/developer/webchat/enable-attachments)
+5. file/image upload is in beta.
+I have enabled the feature but will need to check docs for notes on security scanning and what to do with uploaded files --> [see docs](https://www.twilio.com/docs/flex/developer/webchat/enable-attachments)